nix-community/robotnix/README.md

 This check is run using `nix-build ./release.nix -A check`.
 As each build takes approximately 4 hours--I only build marlin and crosshatch builds for myself.
 At some point, I would love to set up a build farm and publish build products on s3 or [cachix](https://cachix.org).
-This would allow an end-user to simply sign their own releases without building the entire AOSP themselves.
+This would allow an end-user to simply sign releases using their own keys without building the entire AOSP themselves.

-As of 2020-05-17, `target_files`, `signed_target_files`, `img`, and `ota` files have all been verified to be bit-for-bit reproducible for `crosshatch` and `marlin`.
+As of 2020-05-17, `target_files`, `signed_target_files`, `img`, and `ota` files have all been verified to be bit-for-bit reproducible for `crosshatch` and `marlin` using the `vanilla` flavor.
 Automated periodic testing of this is still desired.

-One option being investigated is to set up multiple remote builders to produce unsigned target files for a number of device and flavor combinations.
+One option being investigated is to have multiple independent remote builders produce unsigned target files for a number of device and flavor combinations.
 An end-user could then verify that the builders produced the same unsigned target files, and finish the process by signing the target files and producing their own `img` and `ota` files.

 However, there are a few places where user-specific public keys are included in the build for key pinning.